yishengjiang99/grepaudio/README.md

 # grepaudio

-ghetto WASM-based DSP hopefully adaptive frequency response for the mildly to moderately hearing impaired and poor.
+ghetto WASM-based DSP hopefully with adaptive frequency response for the mildly to moderately hearing impaired and poor.